Shreyas20/Extract-Email-Body/README.md

 # Extract-Email-Body
-Identifying email body from the data which has in html and text formats
+Identifying email body from the data which is in html and text formats